origr1/Wikimedia-Attribution-Hunter/README.md

 - Process image URLs from a CSV file.
 - Automatically search Google Images for Wikimedia Commons links.
 - Extract and insert attribution details.
-- Supports both updating an existing CSV file and generating a new file with missing or updated attribution information.
+- Supports both updating an existing CSV file and generating a new file with fetched attributions.
-- Limits the number of records processed at once for large datasets.
+- Allows user-defined limits on the number of records processed at once for large datasets.
+- Supports custom label columns to replace the default HebrewName with any other relevant label (optional).
+- Ability to offset the start point of processing from the CSV file.
+- Options to either update the same file or save missing attributions to a new file.

 ## Installation